Nintex Announces 15 Winners of 2021 Nintex Partner Awards

 Top channel partners honoured for their efforts helping organisations digitally transform with the Nintex Process Platform

-LONDON, July 13, 2021 /PRNewswire/ -- Nintex, the global standard for process management and automation, today announced 15 winners of the 2021 Nintex Partner Awards across five categories and three regions – Americas, Asia Pacific, and Europe Middle East and Africa – for their impact helping Nintex customers in every industry accelerate digital transformation and drive business outcomes with the powerful and easy-to-use capabilities of the Nintex Process Platform.
+AUCKLAND, New Zealand, July 14, 2021 /PRNewswire/ -- Nintex, the global standard for process management and automation, today announced 15 winners of the 2021 Nintex Partner Awards across five categories and three regions – Americas, Asia Pacific, and Europe Middle East and Africa – for their impact helping Nintex customers in every industry accelerate digital transformation and drive business outcomes with the powerful and easy-to-use capabilities of the Nintex Process Platform.

 "We are proud to recognise every 2021 Nintex Partner Award winner for their impact delivering digital solutions that improve the way people work with the Nintex Process Platform," said Nintex Chief Executive Office Eric Johnson.
 "The commitment, expertise, and support of our award-winning channel partners are helping our customers achieve high-impact business results."